Nonlinear excitations in multi-dimensional nonlocal lattices: Constrained optimization and ground states

 Define

 If $\nu = 0$, then $q = 0$, and therefore assume $\nu > 0$.
 A ground state at mass $\nu$ is defined as a minimizer of $I_\nu$.
-The purpose of this section is twofold: determine a sufficient condition under which a ground state exists (\Cref{l2}) and the sharp order of decay of ground states (\Cref{algebraic_decay}).
+This section has two goals: (1) establishing sufficient conditions for the existence of ground states (\Cref{l2}), and (2) deriving the precise spatial decay of these ground states (\Cref{algebraic_decay}).

-\subsection{Existence of ground states.}
+\subsection{Existence of ground states}